MATRIMONIAL ASSET DIVISION

 Frequently Asked Questions

-General agents are trained to sell homes, not navigate litigation.
-An RCS-D is trained to identify title defects, preserve credit scores, and coordinate with family law attorneys to prevent costly gaps in the settlement process.
+General agents are trained to sell homes, not navigate the complexities of litigation.
+An RCS-D is specifically trained to coordinate the real estate disposition alongside family law attorneys and mediators.
+This specialized collaboration helps identify potential real estate hurdles early, preventing costly delays in the final settlement process.